 Activity Description IL Objectives Online training will be provided from OFAJ experts directly to Risers Limit: one member per Riser team At least 60% of the entrepreneurs will improve their intercultural competence, change their awareness of the impact of intercultural competence on business development, and change the model for developing intercultural competence through social business development.
 Fostering Cultural Awareness Promoting Cultural Sensitivity: Cultivating participants' sensitivity and respect for cultural differences, ensuring they approach intercultural interactions with openness, curiosity, and empathy.
 Foster Intercultural Learning: Encouraging participants to engage in intercultural learning experiences, reflect on their own cultural biases and assumptions, and actively seek opportunities to broaden their cultural perspectives.

-Bootcamp
+• Bootcamp

-Activity Description IL Objectives - 3 RISE Journeys, the 3-day bootcamps will provide the 36 selected teams and their 72 entrepreneurs (each year, 2 participants per team, 2 teams per contracting party) with the - Enhancing Intercultural Communication Skills: Developing participants' ability to effectively communicate across cultures, considering language barriers,
+Activity Description IL Objectives - 3 RISE Journeys, the 3-day bootcamps will provide the 36 - Enhancing Intercultural Communication Skills: Developing